dzhao14/HackerRank_code/README.txt

 https://www.hackerrank.com/dzhao14

 Some personal goals I'd like to hit:
-	Understand DP in and out (created 1/31/2017) Understand graph traversing algorithms (created 1/31/2017) (Finished) Reach a competitive rating of 2000+ (created 1/31/2017) (Finished 05/31/2017)
+	Understand graph traversing algorithms (created 1/31/2017) (Finished) Reach a competitive rating of 2000+ (created 1/31/2017) (Finished 05/31/2017) Make c++ my primary language
+	Understand DP in and out (created 1/31/2017)
+	Get a gold medal

 	Write tons of code =)